Bahaa-eddine-MB/jumping-game/README.md

 1. Clone or download the repository to your local machine.
 2. Open the `index.html` file in your web browser.
 3. Use the arrow keys to control the Marion character.
-4. Avoid the obstacles and try to collect as many points as possible.
+4. Avoid the BROWSER enemy's fireballs and try to collect as many points as possible.
 5. Enjoy the game!

 ## Technologies Used